Ensuring Southern Nevada won’t have to worry about running out of water any time soon

 After completing Phase 1, which included preliminary configuration of the pumping station and risk management evaluation, Stantec (as part of the MWHill Joint Venture) has begun design work to move the construction phase forward.
 This includes design and construction of the earthwork.
 Part of this features a 26-foot diameter, 528-foot deep access shaft, and a 16-foot diameter welded steel pipe bulkhead at the bottom of the shaft that will play an integral part in pump design.

-Scheduled for completion in 2020, this project will ensure Southern Nevada won’t have to worry about running out of water any time soon.
+This project will ensure Southern Nevada won’t have to worry about running out of water any time soon.

 At a Glance